Search for electroweak production of supersymmetric particles in final states with two $\tau$-leptons in $\sqrt{s}$ = 13 TeV $pp$ collisions with the ATLAS detector: Intermediate stau channel

 Additional irreducible SM backgrounds are estimated from MC simulation and checked in dedicated VRs.
 The top quark background contributions in OS final states are small and amount to about \percent{7--14} of the total background in all SRs.
 Two regions enriched in top-quark events are defined to validate the top quark modelling in OS events, $T$VR-OS-LM and $T$VR-OS-HM for the low and high-mass SR kinematics, respectively, and are defined in Table~\ref{tab:IntStaucrvr_def}.

 The $Z$+jets contribution is \percent{16--21} of the total background in all OS SRs and mainly arises from $Z\rightarrow \tau\tau$ decays.
 The multi-boson background accounts for \percent{25--50} of the total SM contribution in the SRs and mainly arises from $WW\rightarrow \tau\nu \tau\nu$ and $ZZ \rightarrow \tau\tau \nu\nu$ events.
-The purity of real $\tau$-leptons is typically above \percent{96}.
+Over \percent{96} of $\tau$-leptons from $Z$+jets and multi-bosons events in the SRs are real.
 To validate the MC modelling and normalization of the $Z$+jets and multi-boson processes, four dedicated VRs are defined: $Z$VR-OS-LM ($MB$VR-OS-LM) is defined to validate $Z$+jets (multi-boson) MC modelling in the low-mass SRs, while $Z$VR-OS-HM ($MB$VR-OS-HM) is defined to validate the MC modelling in the high-mass SRs, as shown in Table~\ref{tab:IntStaucrvr_def}.

-The purity of the selection in \ttbar\ and $Z$+jets events is in the range of \percent{81--99} in the respective validation regions, and the purity of the selection in multi-boson events is \percent{41--68} in the $MB$VRs.
+The purity of the selection in \ttbar\ and $Z$+jets events is in the range of \percent{81--99} in the respective validation regions, and the purity of the selection in multi-boson events is \percent{41--68} in the OS $MB$VRs.
 The signal contamination in the VRs is small due to the $b$-jet requirement in the top-quark VRs and the $m (\tau_{1},\tau_{2})$ upper thresholds in the $Z$+jets and multi-boson VRs.

 In the SS final state, the multi-boson background is estimated from MC simulation and validated in a dedicated VR, $MB$VR-SS, also defined in Table~\ref{tab:IntStaucrvr_def}.
 The selection is enriched in multi-boson production, resulting in a multi-boson purity of 73\%.